 Coronavirus Disease of 2019 (COVID-19), caused by the Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2), was announced as a pandemic by the WHO at the beginning of 2020 due to its rapid communicability and disease severity.
 By October 2022, COVID-19 had caused over 6.5 million deaths.
 Primarily a condition that affects the respiratory system, it presents in patients with a wide range of symptoms, ranging from asymptomatic and mild to severe.
 In the most critical cases, patients may require ICU care and mechanical intubation, among other intensive interventions.
 A variety of risk factors are suggested to increase the risk for severe illness, including 65 years of age and older, hypertension, smoking, and diabetes.

-Multiple meta-analyses of the clinical correlation between diabetes and SARS-CoV-2 have demonstrated that patients with diabetes are at higher risk for severe disease and mortality, reporting odds ratio as high as OR = 2.75 ((95% CI: 2.09-3.62; p < 0.01) for severe disease.
+Multiple meta-analyses of the clinical correlation between diabetes and SARS-CoV-2 have demonstrated that patients with diabetes are at higher risk for severe disease and mortality, reporting odds ratio as high as OR = 2.75 (95% CI: 2.09-3.62; p < 0.01) for severe disease.
 Diabetes has been previously implicated in other infectious conditions, including being associated with over a four-fold risk of ICU admission in patients with the Influenza A infection of 2009 (H1N1).
 Furthermore, diabetes has been observed to be associated with critical illness and identified as an independent risk factor for 90-day mortality in patients with Middle East respiratory syndrome coronavirus (MERS-CoV).
 Other studies further corroborate a bi-directional link between diabetes and COVID-19, including cases and systematic reviews that found a higher incidence rate of new-onset diabetes and hyperglycemia in patients previously infected by COVID-19.
 Despite the substantial data that supports diabetes as a risk factor for diabetes, the mechanism that mediates this risk is largely unknown.

 Although poorly elucidated, the mechanism of disease severity in diabetes mellitus patients may be connected to angiotensin-converting enzyme 2 (ACE2) and cytokine/chemokine gene expression.
 Severe acute respiratory syndrome coronavirus-2 (SARS-CoV-2) uses the ACE2 receptor to enter host cells.
 Upon entry, there is a downregulation of surface ACE2 expression.
 Circulating angiotensin 2 (Ang-II) are elevated in COVID-19 patients compared to healthy controls providing evidence of renin-angiotensin system (RAS) imbalance in the disease.
 Increases in Ang-II leads to increases in a disintegrin and metalloproteinase 17 (ADAM17) activity and subsequent release of tumor necrosis factor α (TNF- α) and other inflammatory cytokines.
 Nuclear factor erythroid 2–related factor 2 (Nrf2) and Nrf2 related genes are regulators of cellular redox balance and are involved in the release of inflammatory cytokines and chemokines secondary to stress.
 Nrf2 activation downregulated a variety of cytokines reported to be elevated in COVID-19 suggesting reduced Nrf2 activity as a contributor to the “cytokine storm” seen in COVID-19.